Ari Gold (Entourage): Biography

 Ari visits his wife in one last attempt to save their marriage, only to find Flay in his house.
+Flay calls her “Melissa” revealing her name to the audience for the first time as she was previously known only as “Mrs. Ari”.
 Overcome with jealousy and rage, Ari accuses her of being dishonest with him about the nature of her relationship with Flay and storms out.

 In the penultimate episode of the series, Ari continues to date Dana, who hints that she is interested in starting a family.
 Ari confesses that he still loves his wife and the two agree to end their romance but maintain their professional relationship.
 Dana is visibly heartbroken, and this marks her final appearance on the series.
-Ari returns to his wife once more, and tries to convince her not to proceed with the divorce, revealing to the viewing audience for the first time that her first name is "Melissa".
-With renewed faith in him, Melissa agrees to be with Ari again.

 In the series finale, Ari informs Barbara of his immediate and permanent resignation from the agency, in order to spend time with his wife traveling around the world.
 During the closing credits of the final episode, the screen cuts to a shot of Ari and his wife relaxing on holiday.
 As his wife walks away, Ari receives a phone call from John Ellis asking Ari to replace him as chairman and CEO of Time Warner.
 Ari is stunned by the offer and does not reveal the nature of the phone call to his wife, concluding with him contemplating the offer.

 In the 2015 film, it's revealed that Ari accepted the job offer but only as a studio-head below John Ellis after the CEO changed his mind after retiring.
 Despite this, Ari is now in full control of presenting projects for Vince to star in without being his agent and offers him the leading role in a modern-reimagining film of Jekyll & Hyde, under the title Hyde.
 Vince accepts but only if he is allowed to direct, which Ari allows despite being extremely worried, due to Vince's inexperience behind the camera.
 His worries are seemingly warranted as Vince refuses to let anyone see the film at a press screening and is over-budget due to needing an extra $10 million to finish.
 This also adds to his stress, which in turn affects his relationship with his wife, though couples counseling is somewhat helping.
-However, Ari's worries are put to rest after seeing a cut of the film and living it.
+However, Ari's worries are put to rest after seeing a cut of the film and loving it.